rayattack/heaven/docs/quickstart.md

 ```

-As you can see above - your handler function can be async if you desire and must accept 3 arguments that will be injected by heaven.
+As you can see above - your handler functions can also be async, and must accept 3 arguments that will be injected by heaven.
 We'll get to
 them in [Minute 1](request.md), [Minute 2](response.md) and [Minute 3](context.md).

 -----------------------